jnale-hub/Blog-Site/_posts/2023-06-06-Why are fewer Filipinos talking about Chat GPT and Artificial Intelligence?.md

 title: "Why are fewer Filipinos talking about Chat GPT and Artificial Intelligence?"
 date: 2023-06-06
 ---

-# Why are fewer Filipinos talking about Chat GPT and Artificial Intelligence?

 Last week, I had an encounter with a classmate who was using Chat GPT, an advanced language model powered by artificial intelligence.
 I caught him using it on his phone, and I got so excited because it felt like we were sharing one of the world's best-kept secrets.
 I could tell he understood the potential of this technology.

 Let me give you some background.
 I'm a freshman at a small community college in our town, and I've been using Chat GPT mostly for fun.
 Whether I need help with research, writing essays or emails, or even coding assistance, Chat GPT has been a huge help.
 I discovered it through a TikTok video in December, and since then, I've been using it to my advantage.
 As someone studying coding and aspiring to be a software engineer, it has been an invaluable tool.